home info lodging food contact us

 Rest Stops

 The best (well, basically only) places to make a pit stop are the Pemex stations.
 Most stations have a separate building with bathrooms (banos).
-If you're not traveling with your own toilet paper (don't forget the TP!), the attendant will provide some for a nominal tip of three or four pesos.
+If you’re not traveling with your own toilet paper (don’t forget the TP!), the attendant will provide some for a nominal tip of five or ten pesos.